Real Estate in Santa Barbara

 My answer is: Be bold!
 Come out strong!
 And do not make lower offers with the idea of "leaving room for negotiations" - as in today’s market there often is no second chance.
 If there is going to be a round of counteroffers, and you are already at the top of your budget, at least you gave it all.
 No regrets!

 Another vital part is discussing all options with your lender.
 They might offer a creative product/solution for you to position yourself with the best possible financial strategy available.

 - To receive regular market reports sign up here

 32-Year Price Trend Report (source Fidelity National Title Group Santa Barbara)

 5. Don’t Give Up

 So, you have been through the wringer with a few rounds of unsuccessful offers?
 Don’t give up!
 It all comes together in the end.
 Believe in it.
 The right house is still out there and it’s going to find you.
 I have seen it on so many occasions (and if you care for my stories highlighting this, I will gladly meet up and tell you over a good cup of coffee).
 It’s all a process and you need to bring your weapons called patience and perseverance with you.
 And if you are questioning the stability of this market, take the supply and demand situation into account - the Santa Barbara real estate market was somewhat low on supply before the pandemic.
-But now we are extremely low with active Santa Barbara listings (in the MLS) under 200 (compare that to years pre-pandemic with around 600+ homes listed).
+But now we are still pretty low with active Santa Barbara listings (in the MLS) around 350 (compare that to years pre-pandemic with around 600+ homes listed).
 I can tell you that I have not yet sold a house during this market in which people regretted that move later.
 Every single client has fought to get their home in this environment.
 Therefore the level of appreciation is higher than ever before.
 Plus, since this crazy market has taken off, all these properties have already gained in value.
 In some cases by a lot!
 So don’t be discouraged.
 After all, you get to live in Santa Barbara!
 Living in paradise can be around the corner for you too.